 Marrow-Gnawer – Legendary Black Fear Creature

 Do you like Rats?
 Do you really like Rats?
 Should these Rats you like so much all have fear, and multiply each turn?
 If the answer to these questions is yes, play Marrow-Gnawer.
-Not only that, this guy has some pretty gnarly flavour text too.
+Not only that, this guy has some pretty gnarly flavor text too.

 Dread – Black Fear Creature